BSEE Major Requirements and Electives (124 credits total)

 Please see a UW ECE adviser for a list of the most current course options.
 EE 398 is not considered a seminar and thus does not apply to the 2-credit seminar limit (see below).

-In addition to the major requirements courses, students must take additional EE courses so their total EE credits equal or exceed 58 credits.
-Note, course EE 393 – Advanced Technical Writing in Electrical Engineering, does not apply to EE or Engineering Electives.
+In addition to the Electrical Engineering Core and Concentration Area courses, students must take additional EE courses so their total EE credits equal or exceed 58 credits.
+Note that the Advanced Technical Communication course (EE 393 or ENGR 333) does not apply to EE or Engineering Electives.
+The Professional Issues course does apply to EE Electives.

 Below are a few non-traditional coursework EE elective options: